Robotto/ISS_LAMP/README.md

 This is still very much a prototype, A work in progress, an ongoing thing.
 It is, nor will it ever, be "done".

-Code for this project has been copied from all over the interwebs, i'm sorry, but i haven't kept track of my sources.
+Some of the code in this project has been copied from all over the interwebs, i'm sorry, but i haven't kept track of my sources.
 If you feel wronged, drop me a line and i'll give credit where it's due.

 I will however take full credit for the VFD code, which sits at the bottom of the giant pile of shitty code that i call an arduino project.